roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 My Home Automation (Domoticz) software runs on a Raspberry Pi 4.
 In addition I run mosquitto message broker, mosquitto-clients (pub and sub), node-RED and Zigbee2MQTT.

-Zigbee2MQTT integration within Domoticz is taken care of by a Domoticz Python plugin - see https://github.com/stas-demydiuk/domoticz-zigbee2mqtt-plugin , however at this time the plugin doesn't appear to support properly the Hive SLR2/SLT2 combination.
+Zigbee2MQTT integration within Domoticz is taken care of by a Domoticz Python plugin - see https://github.com/stas-demydiuk/domoticz-zigbee2mqtt-plugin , however at this time the plugin doesn't appear to support properly the Hive SLR2/SLT2 or SLT3 combination.

-As a result of this I am using MQQT publish/subscribe calls directly from Domoticz (dzVents) in order to control the SLR2/SLT2.
+As a result of this I am using MQQT publish/subscribe calls directly from Domoticz (dzVents) in order to control the SLR2/SLT2 (and SLR2/SLT3).
 (See https://github.com/roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED#domoticz-dzvents-code-snippets )

 Status (ie the state of CH/HW relays, thermostat setpoint, Controller On/Offline and temperature) **from** the SLR2/SLT2 is handled by a node-RED flow https://github.com/roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/blob/main/flow.json which publishes to **domoticz/in** topic thus updating devices in Domoticz.